jrizz922/markdown-tools/README.md

 # markdown-tools

-This script is used to remove images and hyperlinks from markdown files in a specified directory.
-It uses regular expressions to find and remove the images and hyperlinks. rm_mdimages.py and rm_mdlinks.py are just the functions broken out.
+rm_md_extras.py is a Python script that is used to manipulate markdown files in a specified directory.
+It provides the functionality to remove images and hyperlinks from these files.
+This is achieved using regular expressions to find and remove the specified elements.
+The script accepts command-line arguments to specify the directory and the type of elements to remove.
+It can remove images, hyperlinks, or both.
+Additionally, it can convert exported markdown files to shell scripts.

 The directory can be provided as a command-line argument or input by the user when the script is run.